-About Carol L. Huntington
+About Carol L. Huntington, LCSW

 Life is extremely hard at times and we all can grow and benefit from being in therapy.
 I believe counseling to be a creative, collaborative spiritual journey towards growth, adaptation, and healing.
 I look for and focus on strengths that foster resiliency.
 I integrate theory and practice with a caring humanistic, existential philosophy.
-I am deeply concerned with justice issues.
-I worked first in the Marshal Islands in pre-Peace Corps conditions.
-Then, for 25 years as a person with privilege, I both lived and worked in inner cities of Boston, Newark, Jersey City and Paterson.
-I have also worked in small, remote rural communities where people are isolated without resources.
+I have certifications in Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), CBT for Insomnia (CBTI), and Motivational Interviewing (MI).

 It is a privilege to journey nonjudgmentally to help others identify and work on goals, overcome obstacles and find joy, meaning and purpose.
 I model, facilitate, and help to discover new ways of being, of coping, and of behaving.

 Member, Diplomate of Clinical Social Workers (DCSW)

 3 units of Clinical Pastoral Care: New England Deaconess Hospital, University Hospital, Newark and St Luke’s Roosevelt Hospital, NYC

 - M.Div, Drew School of Theology

 BA, Hood College